Hackeremperor/Friday/README.md

-# JARVIS AI Assistant In Python
+# JARVIS AI Assistant in Python
 Hello guys you can use it modify for your own facilities!